 Women aged 20 to 40 are more likely to develop temporomandibular joint dysfunction, but men and women of all ages come to Northmount Dental Care for treatment.

-We offer many options for TMJ treatment to reduce your pain and discomfort.
+We offer many options for TMJ treatment to reduce your pain and discomfort in our Calgary NW dental clinic.
 Our staff will help you find the option that works for you.

 The staff and dentists at Northmount Dental Care understand that discomfort from TMJ disorders can be extremely difficult to deal with, especially if it has persisted for some time.
 That's why our dentists use their experience to evaluate your condition and suggest several options to alleviate the issue.